retrixe/wire-transfer/PROTOCOL.md

 | `piece` | `uint32` | The piece number of the file. |
 | `offset` | `uint32` | The offset of the data being received within the piece. |
 | `data` | `byte[]` | The data of the piece. |

+### 0x03: Close

+This packet can be sent by the downloader to formally close the connection.
+This packet is not required to be sent, and the connection will be closed after a timeout (the reference implementation defaults to 30 seconds).
+However, using this saves resources.

+**Packet Data:** N/A